aiidateam/aiida-core/docs/source/howto/plugins.rst

 For simple plugins, a well-written ``README.md`` can be a good start.
 Once the README grows out of proportion, you may want to consider creating a dedicated documentation website.

-The `Sphinx <sphinx>`_ tool makes it very easy to create documentation websites for python packages, and the `ReadTheDocs <readthedocs>`_ service will host your sphinx documentation online for free.
+The `Sphinx <http://www.sphinx-doc.org/en/master/>`_ tool makes it very easy to create documentation websites for python packages, and the `ReadTheDocs <http://readthedocs.org/>`_ service will host your sphinx documentation online for free.
 The `aiida-diff demo plugin <aiida-diff>`_ comes with a full template for a sphinx-based documentation, including a mix of manually written pages and an automatically generated documentation of your plugin's python API.
 See the `developer guide of aiida-diff <https://aiida-diff.readthedocs.io/en/latest/developer_guide/index.html>`_ for instructions on how to build it.